 About the courses

-The courses in Tallinn and Astana follow the same syllabus format that had proved so successful in Moscow.
+The courses in Tallinn, Astana and Yerevan follow the same syllabus format that had proved so successful in Moscow.

-• Reading, Vocabulary, Phonetics (2 academic hours per week)
+- Reading, Vocabulary, Phonetics OR Literature (4 academic hours per week)

 Safety

-RLUS is extremely concerned about student safety and support, and so has always endeavoured to visit each cohort of students studying on its courses.
-The Covid travel restrictions brought these visits to a temporary halt, but they have now resumed, undertaken either by the RLUS Operations Consultant, Dr. Lynne Attwood, or a member of the RLUS Committee.
+RLUS is extremely concerned about student safety and support, and so visits each Language Link school on a regular basis.
+These visits are undertaken either by the RLUS Operations Consultant, Dr. Lynne Attwood, or a member of the RLUS Committee.

 About this website

-You will find on this website general information about Tallinn and Astana; course dates and course fees for the 2024-25 academic year ; important information which you must read when applying for a course – Booking Form Notes, RLUS Terms and Conditions and Statement of Information – and the Booking form itself.
+You will find on this website general information about Tallinn , Astana and Yerevan and; course dates and course fees for the 2025-26 academic year ; important information which you must read when applying for a course – Booking Form Notes, RLUS Terms and Conditions and Statement of Information – and the Booking form itself.